PaulKinlan/paul.kinlan.me/content/2015-09-22-be-instant-and-engaging-on-the-mobile-web.markdown

 {{% slide 94 "Requests are expensive" %}}

-Requests are incredilby expesnive to create, especially on 2G networks.
+Requests are incredibly expensive to create, especially on 2G networks.
 Don't create huge number of requests that can't be reused by the network particularly if the resource you are requesting is render-blocking